alexpodolyak/bwrapper/README.md

 ./gradlew build
 ```
 After successfull build takes the jar file from ``build/libs``
-folder and add it to Your's prject classpath.
+folder and add it to Your's project classpath.

+## FAQ

+#### What is this library good for?
+***Bwrapper*** will be very useful for cases when there are need to serialize
+immutable objects for further transferring via network sockets.

+#### What's next?
+Future releases will contain some features that reduce memory usage during serialization,
+makes deserialization more configurable with help of annotations.

 ## Dependencies